IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 * **e)** Verify that the user has already received a copy of these materials or that you have already sent this user a copy.

-For an executable, the required form of the &ldquo;work that uses the Library&rdquo; must include any data and utility programs needed for reproducing the executable from it.
+For an executable, the required form of the “work that uses the Library” must include any data and utility programs needed for reproducing the executable from it.
 However, as a special exception, the materials to be distributed need not include anything that is normally distributed (in either source or binary form) with the major